 International Audio Arts Festival

-HearSay17 is run by HearSay a not for profit initiative.
+HearSay17 is run by HearSay an independent arts organisation committed to inspriring and celebrating Creative Audio..
 The HearSay17 festival will take place from 4pm on Friday the 29th September until the evening of Sunday 1st October 2017 in the mountain village of Kilfinane, Co.
 Limerick in South West Ireland.
+Use the hashtag #HearSay17

 The premise of HearSay is simple - the worlds finest audio creators take over a mountain village in Ireland for three days in September to inspire and celebrate Creative Audio in all its forms.
 Sample the 2015 HearSay Experience by checking out the #HearSay2015 hashtag on twitter here.

-The HearSay17 Schedule with final timings and event locations will be issued in early September
+The HearSay17 Schedule with final timings and event locations will be issued in mid-September

 Programme & Schedule